Emperor Yingzong of Ming: Tumu Crisis

 In the summer of 1449, unrest was spreading on the northern border.
 On 20 July, news arrived of a Mongol raid led by Esen.
-In response, Emperor Yingzong ordered four generals and 45,000 soldiers from the Beijing garrison to advance to Datong and Xuanfu to guard the border.
+Emperor Yingzong ordered four generals and 45,000 soldiers from the Beijing garrison to advance to Datong and Xuanfu to guard the border.
 On 30 July, news reached Beijing that the Mongols had launched a large-scale invasion and had already attacked Datong.
 Without consulting the government, Emperor Yingzong ordered the Beijing garrison to be mobilized on 1 August and decided to personally lead the campaign against the Mongols.
 This decision was met with protest from Minister of War Kuang Ye and his deputy, Yu Qian.
 Later, Minister of Personnel Wang Zhi also joined in the protest on behalf of a number of concerned officials.
-They believed that the emperor's participation in the expedition was an unacceptably risky adventure.
+They believed that the Emperor's participation in the expedition was an unacceptably risky adventure.
 Emperor Yingzong defended his decision by citing precedents—all previous Ming emperors, except for the Jianwen Emperor, had personally led armies into battle.

 On 3 August, the Emperor entrusted his younger brother, Zhu Qiyu, with the provisional administration of Beijing and departed the city on 4 August.
 However, due to a storm, he arrived at Xuanfu seven days later.
 The Emperor was accompanied by 20 experienced generals, most of whom held noble titles, and an equal number of high-ranking officials.
 They were also accompanied by hundreds of lower-ranking dignitaries.
 While the number of mobilized soldiers is unknown, it is often estimated to be around half a million, but according to Philip de Heer, this number is likely an exaggeration from a single contemporary source, as the actual number was likely much lower.
 Even under optimal conditions, it would have been difficult to supply such a large army.
 The troops were hastily assembled, poorly prepared, and incompetently led.
 Despite pleas from many members of his entourage to turn back, Wang Zhen advised the Emperor to continue on.
 The army reached Datong on 18 August, with more soldiers dying from starvation during the journey than from skirmishes with Mongol troops.
 Two days later, Emperor Yingzong finally issued the order to return.
 Upon reaching Xuanfu on 30 August, the Emperor learned that the rearguard had been defeated by the Mongols and that the auxiliary detachment of 40,000 men had been completely destroyed.
 The next evening, the army camped at the Tumu post station, without a source of water.